onsi/ginkgo/docs/MIGRATING_TO_V2.md

 `AddReportEntry` generates `ReportEntry` and attaches it to the current running spec.  `ReportEntry` includes the passed in `name` as well as the time and source location at which `AddReportEntry` was called.
 Users can also attach a single object of arbitrary type to the `ReportEntry` by passing it into `AddReportEntry` - this object is stored in `ReportEntry.Value` and is always included in the suite's JSON report.

 #### Supported Args
 `AddReportEntry` supports the `Offset` and `CodeLocation` decorations.
 These will control the source code location associated with the generated `ReportEntry`.
+You can also pass in a `time.Time` to override the `ReportEntry`'s timestamp.
 It also supports passing in a `ReportEntryVisibility` enum to control the report's visibility (see below).

 #### Controlling Output
 By default, Ginkgo's console reporter will emit any `ReportEntry` attached to a spec.
 It will emit the `ReportEntry` name, location, and time.
 If `ReportEntry.Value` is non-nil it will also emit a representation of `Value`.
 If `Value` implements `fmt.Stringer` then `Value.String()` is used to generate the representation, otherwise Ginkgo uses `fmt.Sprintf("%#v", Value)`.